droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 ~~~

 Of course you must specify correct host name of nodes by the `--hosts` option.
-If your nodes are configured with raw IP addresses, the cmmand line is:
+If your nodes are configured with raw IP addresses, the command line is:

 ~~~
 # droonga-engine-catalog-generate --hosts=192.168.100.50,192.168.100.51 \